Jean Rech

 Jean Rech (1931 - December 2017) was a French aerodynamicist, and the chief aerodynamicist for Concorde, on the French division.
+He also took the role of chief ATR designer, then worked on senior R&D positions at Airbus before retiring.

 Early life

 He attended École nationale supérieure de l'aéronautique et de l'espace (known as Supaéro).

 Career

 Aérospatiale

 He worked for Sud Aviation and Aérospatiale on Concorde, and then on its ATR division (with Aeritalia of Italy).

 Personal life

+He had two children, Pierre and Geneviève.
 He died aged 86 in December 2017.